Maui Onions

 Geography/History

-Perhaps considered a long tale, yet nearly hard to refute, the white cap, which is originally known as the snow cap shelling bean has origins fit for legends.
-This rare heirloom variety was collected from a craw of a Canadian Goose that was shot near the Mostoller Family's sawmill in Stoystown PA in the fall of 1865.
+Perhaps considered a long tale, yet documentation proves nearly hard to refute, the White Cap shelling bean, which is originally known as the Snow Cap shelling bean has legendary origins.
+The rare heirloom variety was collected from a craw of a Canadian Goose that was shot near the Mostoller Family's sawmill in Stoystown, Pennsylvania, in the fall of 1865.
 The bird was being dressed for cooking when Sarah Mostoller found a handful of the beans in the goose's craw.
 She saved the seeds for germination and the Mostollers became the first family to successfully cultivate the bean in recorded history.
 Its name was given due to its pinkish purple markings with a snow white cap.

 Recipe Ideas